hed95/cop-file-upload-service/README.md

 ## Introduction

-A service built with [NodeJS](https://nodejs.org) to upload and download files to/from a storage service.
+A service built with [NodeJS](https://nodejs.org) and [TypeScript](https://www.typescriptlang.org) to upload and download files to/from a storage service.

 The service performs the following actions on the uploaded files: